COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 # Lab 10: Reproducible and Reusable AI

-[COM6012 Scalable Machine Learning **2025**](https://github.com/COM6012/ScalableML) by Xianyuan Liu, and Lalu Muhammad Riza Rizky, 8th May 2025
+[COM6012 Scalable Machine Learning **2025**](https://github.com/COM6012/ScalableML) by Xianyuan Liu, Lalu Muhammad Riza Rizky, and Shuo Zhou, 8th May 2025

+Reproducible and reusable research is essential for validating results, building upon previous work, and ensuring that findings can be trusted and applied in real-world scenarios.
+Today, reproducibility and reusability are core principles in AI and machine learning research, enabling the development of impactful and credible studies.
+In this lab, you will learn how to use Google Colab and containers to reproduce the experimental results of recent research.

 ## Study Schedule